Their fortunes enmeshed, Trump and Putin to hold first meeting next week

 U.S. intelligence agencies say Russia hacked and leaked emails of Democratic Party political groups to help Trump win the 2016 U.S. presidential election against Democrat Hillary Clinton.
 Russia denies the allegations and Trump says his team did not collude with Moscow.

-Several congressional committee as well as the FBI are investigating Russia's role in the election and any alleged collusion by Trump's campaign.
+Several congressional committees as well as the FBI are investigating Russia's role in the election and any alleged collusion by Trump's campaign.

+That makes the optics of the Putin meeting particularly challenging for Trump.

+"If there are big grins on both of their faces, that will be the picture on the front pages of every Western newspaper, as the investigation continues here," said Heather Conley, a former State Department official in the George W. Bush White House.

 Trump raised Russian hackles this week when the White House said it appeared the Syrian military was preparing to conduct a chemical weapons attack and warned that Assad and his forces would "pay a heavy price" if it did so.